 Most recently, Goodwin was recognized as one the Sacramento Business Journal’s “40 Under 40” in 2019.
 She is a graduate of the Sacramento Metro Chamber of Commerce’s Leadership Sacramento Class of 2018 and currently serves on Leadership Sacramento Alumni Committee.
 She is also on the board of Capitol Network, a professional organization designed to strengthen the ties of women working in and around the capitol.
 Goodwin is also a proud and active alumnus of her undergraduate alma mater, Sonoma State University, where she earned a Bachelor of Arts in Political Science awarded cum laude with distinction.
 Goodwin also holds a Master of Arts in Government from California State University, Sacramento, with emphases in California state and local government and American government.

-When she’s not in the office, you can catch Goodwin on her mat at Zuda Yoga, spending time with friends and family, and taking weekend trips with her husband to visit Sonoma County.
+When she’s not in the office, you can catch Goodwin on her yoga mat, spending time with friends and family, and taking weekend trips with her husband to visit Sonoma County.